jsr6720/goodreads-csv-to-md/posts/2020-10-25-15-secrets-successful-people-know-about-time-management.md

 ## My Review 4/5

+### Date Read
+2020/10/25

+### Date Added
+2020/10/25

-Quick read that nicely summarizes some of the best stress management techniques and task maximization strategies. <br/><br/>I do get that kruse is also selling consulting.
+My Thoughts: Quick read that nicely summarizes some of the best stress management techniques and task maximization strategies. <br/><br/>I do get that kruse is also selling consulting.
 Some of the material just refers out to his website.

 ---